Social Security (United States): Benefit payout comparisons

-For this reason, financial advisers often encourage those who have the option to do so to supplement their Social Security contributions with private retirement plans.
-One "good" supplemental retirement plan option is an employer-sponsored 401(K) (or 403(B)) plan when they are offered by an employer.
+For this reason, financial advisers often encourage those who have the option to do so to supplement their Social Security contributions with private retirement plans such as an employer-sponsored 401(k) (or 403(b)) plan when they are offered by an employer.
 58% of American workers have access to such plans.
 Many of these employers will match a portion of an employee's savings dollar-for-dollar up to a certain percentage of the employee's salary.
-Even without employer matches, individual retirement accounts (IRAs) are portable, self-directed, tax-deferred retirement accounts that offer the potential to substantially increase retirement savings.
+Even without employer matches, individual retirement accounts (IRAs) are portable, self-directed, tax-deferred retirement accounts that offer the potential to substantially increase retirement savings compared to savings using no retirement plans.
 Their limitations include: the financial literacy to tell a "good" investment account from a less advantageous one; the savings barrier faced by those who are in low-wage employment or burdened by debt; the requirement of self-discipline to allot from an early age the required percentage of salary into "good" investment account(s); and the self–discipline needed to leave it there to earn compound interest until needed after retirement.

 Financial advisers often suggest that long-term investment horizons should be used, as historically short-term investment losses "self correct", and most investments continue to deliver good average investment returns.
-The IRS has tax penalties for withdrawals from IRAs, 401(K)s, etc. before the age of 59 1/2, and requires mandatory withdrawals once the retiree reaches 70; other restrictions may also apply on the amount of tax-deferred income one can put in the account(s).
+The IRS has tax penalties for withdrawals from IRAs, 401(k)s, etc. before the age of 59 1/2, and requires mandatory withdrawals once the retiree reaches 73; other restrictions may also apply on the amount of tax-deferred income one can put in the account(s).
 For people who have access to them, self-directed retirement savings plans have the potential to match or even exceed the benefits earned by federal, state and local government retirement plans.

 International agreements

 People sometimes relocate from one country to another, either permanently or on a limited-time basis.
 This presents challenges to businesses, governments, and individuals seeking to ensure future benefits or having to deal with taxation authorities in multiple countries.
-To that end, the Social Security Administration has signed treaties, often referred to as Totalization Agreements, with other social insurance programs in various foreign countries.
+To that end, the SSA has signed treaties, often referred to as Totalization Agreements, with other social insurance programs in various foreign countries.

 Overall, these agreements serve two main purposes.
 First, they eliminate dual Social Security taxation, the situation that occurs when a worker from one country works in another country and is required to pay Social Security taxes to both countries on the same earnings.
 Second, the agreements help fill gaps in benefit protection for workers who have divided their careers between the United States and another country.

 The following countries have signed totalization agreements with the SSA (and the date the agreement became effective):